North Korea sends clear message with missile parade on eve of Olympics

 "If we were to look at last year, we saw lots of new technology.
 I think this year it will definitely be an opportunity for North Korea to show off the things it tested last year," said Melissa Hanham, a senior research associate at the Middlebury Institute for International Studies' Center for Nonproliferation Studies.

 However, last year's parade was open to members of the international media, including CNN.
-This year Pyongyang has only invited a handful of diplomats and will control all the imagery that is released.
-And North Korea has a history of doctoring images it releases to the world.
+This year Pyongyang has only invited a handful of diplomats and will control all the imagery that goes out.
+And North Korea has a history of doctoring pictures it releases to the world.

-It's also unclear when the images will actually release.
+It's also unclear when photographs and video would actually go public.
 Though North Korean state television does cover some events live, Pyongyang sometimes does not confirm news of their military accomplishments -- like missile tests -- until a full 24 hours after the rest of the world knows.
-The fact that YouTube has shut down some North Korea propaganda channels may make it even harder to get imagery of the parade.
+The fact that YouTube has shut down some North Korea propaganda channels may make it even harder to get pictures of the parade.

 "It's going to be tougher to get images out that aren't carefully scripted by North Korea.
 There's probably a wide variety of reasons why that may be happening," Hanham said.
 "Maybe they're trying to prevent something small ... or maybe they realize that they are giving away a lot of intelligence."